 NYC has taken enormous strides in making the city more bike-friendly, adding hundreds of miles of bike lanes in recent years.
 That said, we recommend that the uninitiated stick to the less hectic trails in the parks and along the waterways, such as Central Park, Prospect Park, the Manhattan Waterfront Greenway and the Brooklyn Waterfront Greenway.

-Citi Bike (www.citibikenyc.com) is handy for quick jaunts, but for longer rides, you’ll want a proper rental.
+The Citi Bike (www.citibikenyc.com) bike-share program is handy for quick jaunts, but for longer rides, you’ll want a proper rental.
 Biking tours let you cover a lot of ground and are worth considering.
-Bike the Big Apple is recommended.
+Bike the Big Apple and Bike & Roll are recommended.

 With all that concrete around, New York has embraced a number of sports and events played directly on the streets themselves.
 Those with hoop dreams will find pick-up basketball games all over the city, the most famous courts being the West 4th Street Basketball Courts, known as ‘the Cage’.
 Or try Holcombe Rucker Park up in Harlem – that’s where many NBA bigshots cut their teeth.
 You’ll also find pick-up games in Tompkins Square Park and Riverside Park.
 Hudson River Park has courts at Canal St and on W 11th Ave at 23rd St. Pier 2 in Brooklyn Bridge Park also has public courts.